NiekGevers/fud_payload-generator/README.md

 ## About the script
 This script basically takes the payloads from the payloads folders and changes certain things like the lhost and lport to make things easier.
+You can now also add a custom fake msg box.